Central Park, Armidale

-Central Park is a heritage-listed public park at 125 Dangar Street, Armidale, Armidale Regional Council, New South Wales, Australia.
+Central Park is a heritage-listed public park at 125 Dangar Street, Armidale, in the New England region of New South Wales, Australia.
 It was designed by Brother Francis Gatti, the Armidale Council and W. H. See, who designed the rotunda.
 The park was built from 1874 to 1890 by Richard Moffatt.
 It is also known as Reserve No.8; Armidale Park.
 The park was added to the New South Wales State Heritage Register on 19 December 2018.

 History

 Pre-and-post contact Aboriginal custodianship

 Armidale lies within the traditional lands of the Anaiwan (also spelt as Anewan and Anaywan) people.
 European settlement began in the 1830s, leading to clashes with convicts assigned to landholders.
 Violence appears largely to have ceased after 1842.
 From the early 1850s many Aboriginal people of the New England region were forced onto reserves, and later onto missions.

 The establishment and improvement of the park

 Establishment

 The Armidale town plan was developed in 1846 by surveyor John Valentine Gorman and revised in 1849 by surveyor John James Galloway.
 In accordance with the policy of Surveyor-General Sir Thomas Mitchell, it included four town reserves, one of which, Reserve No. 8, appears to have been intended as recreational space.
 Such spaces reflected a growing colonial interest in what was being achieved in the UK by the popular movement for the creation of public parks such as Joseph Paxton and Kemp's Birkenhead Park in Liverpool.
 Its aims were reflected in NSW by the Public Parks Act 1854 (NSW), which authorised the appointment of trustees to care for lands dedicated for public recreation, health and enjoyment.
 The creation of parks was further encouraged by the Crown Lands Alienation Act 1861 (NSW), which allowed the dedication of Crown land for this purpose.

 Although Armidale was incorporated in 1863, it was not until 24 February 1874 that Armidale Municipal Council arranged for its dedication for public recreation.
 In this it will have been stimulated by an increasing fashion in NSW, as in the UK, for "breathing space" as town centres became built up.
-The site continued more or less in its natural state until the mid-1870s when it was cleared and fenced; some of this was performed by inmates of Armidale gaol.
+The site continued more or less in its natural state until the mid-1870s when it was cleared and fenced; some of this was performed by inmates of Armidale jail.
 While a sundial was installed in the centre and a cricket pitch was provided, residents grazed their stock in this otherwise-neglected "Dismal Park", as it was called by local wags.
 Such situations were far from uncommon in NSW, where the running of stock on reserves was winked at by people with the British village common still in mind.
 Public proclamation of the park was on 31 May 1887.